devopsuser1234/agile-planning/.github/ISSUE_TEMPLATE/user-stories.md

 ---
-name: Custom issue template
+name: User Stories
-about: Describe this issue template's purpose here.
+about: This is the template for user stories
 title: ''
 labels: ''
 assignees: ''